University Rules & Regulations

 Knee Pads – Knee pads are mandatory for playing in SUPA as per HPA rule 2,g(ii).
 Players are allowed to warm up prior to a match without knee pads.

-Goggles/eye protection – It is recommended that goggles or some form of eye protection are worn by every player.
-Please contact our sponsors R.J.
-Polo who will be glad to help with any advice needed. ** Please note that we are planning to make eye protection mandatory for all players very soon, to bring us into line with affiliated assoications in other countries.
+Eye protection – It is recommended that goggles or eye protection are worn by every player.
+Please note that we are planning to make eye protection mandatory for all players soon to bring us into line with affiliated associations in other countries.

 Spurs – These are not allowed under any circumstances in any SUPA sanctioned match or Championship and no dispensation will be given.
 If you are seen wearing spurs, you will be asked to remove them.